hoangzuyss2412/Create-a-Spam-Filter-with-Naive-Bayes-Classifier/README.md

-# Create a Spam Filtering with Naive Bayes Classifier
+# Spam Filtering with Naive Bayes Classifier

-In this project, we will implement a simple Spam Filtering using Naive Bayes Classifier.
+## Introduction
+This project implements a simple Spam Filter using the Naive Bayes Classifier.
+The Naive Bayes algorithm is a probabilistic classifier that applies Bayes' theorem with strong independence assumptions between features.
+It is particularly suited for spam filtering by evaluating the likelihood of certain words appearing in spam versus non-spam emails.

 ## Dataset description:
-The data in this project was taken from The data in this project was taken from [Exercise 6: Naive Bayes - Machine Learning - Andrew Ng](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex6/ex6.html).
+The data in this project was taken from [Exercise 6: Naive Bayes - Machine Learning - Andrew Ng](http://openclassroom.stanford.edu/MainFolder/DocumentPage.php?course=MachineLearning&doc=exercises/ex6/ex6.html).

-In this example, the data has been processed, and is a subset of the [Ling-Spam dataset] (https://www.kaggle.com/datasets/mandygu/lingspam-dataset).
+In this example, the data has been processed, and is a subset of the [Ling-Spam dataset](https://www.kaggle.com/datasets/mandygu/lingspam-dataset).

 This data set includes a total of 960 English emails, separated into training and testing sets at a ratio of 700:260, 50% of each set are spam emails.